 To illustrate using the Electrostatics, Boundary Elements interface, let’s create a simplified model of an electrostatic precipitation filter.
 This type of filter is used in various industrial settings to filter particles from, for example, exhaust gases from coal power plants.
 An array of high-voltage wires creates a corona discharge region surrounding them, which in turn charges the unwanted particles.
 The charged particles then migrate in the electric field toward grounded metal plates (the collecting electrodes) and are periodically scraped off when the layer of particles becomes so thick that it deteriorates the performance of the filter.

 Simulating the entire physical process of corona discharge, ionization, and charged particle migration is complicated and beyond the scope of this blog post.
 Instead, let’s look at the filter from a purely electrostatics perspective.
 This keeps the model simple, yet quite general, and illustrates a modeling approach that is applicable to a wide range of other electrical devices.
-If you want to know more about the details of modeling an electrostatic precipitation filter, see page 21 of COMSOL News 2012.

 The filter in this example consists of 6 ground plates and 60 wires, as shown in the figure below.
 The wires are modeled as parametric curves and held at 50 kV.